ScalaIO/scala.io_web_main/src/cfp.md

 Lightning talks are a great way to introduce a subject you love or deeply care about to a smaller audience.
 They are a great opportunity for every speakers to communicate at a more personnal level.

-### Workshop (3h00 - Saturday)
+### Workshop (3h00)

-Workshops are 2 hours and 30 minutes long.
+Workshops are 3 hours long.
 They aim to teach participant concrete skills about Scala usage.
 Workshops are essentially practical sessions.
-Participants are expected to practice in live, on their own computer or a computer provided by Scala.io (if available).
+Participants are expected to practice in live, on their own laptop or a computer provided by Scala.io (if available).
 Workshops also are intended for the participants to share with the speakers.
+Workshops will require a specific planning and setup (we are working on it), we will contact you for organisation details.

 <em>Timeline</em>
 ----------------